dhocker/udmx-pyusb/Readme.md

 ### tryusb.py
 This was my first learning tool.
 It does the following:

 * Locates the uDMX interface.
 * Prints some information about the interface.
 * Sends some basic commands to a Venue ThinPar64 demonstrating how to manipulate the light via DMX.

 It also helped me resolve some issues with permissions on the RPi.
 To run this app:

-sudo python tryusb.py
+    python tryusb.py

 ### uDMX.py
 This program functions pretty much like the C++ based uDMX utility from Markus Baertschi.
 To get help, try